-Under the terms of our license agreement with uniQure, we rely on uniQure, or its sublicensees, to market Glybera and to obtain regulatory approval of Glybera.
+Under the terms of our license agreement with uniQure, we rely on uniQure, or its sublicensees, to market Glybera and to obtain and maintain regulatory approval of Glybera.
 In July 2013, uniQure announced that it had granted to Chiesi Farmaceutici, S.p.A., or Chiesi, an Italian pharmaceutical firm, an exclusive license to commercialize Glybera in the European Union, or the EU, and certain other countries outside of North America and Japan.
 Despite the efforts of uniQure and Chiesi, Glybera may not gain market acceptance among physicians, patients, healthcare payers and the medical community.
 The commercial success of Glybera will depend on a number of factors, including:

-- establishment and demonstration of clinical efficacy and safety and acceptance of the same by the medical community; - · commercialization of competing products; - sufficient commercial supply of Glybera; - · cost-effectiveness of Glybera; - the availability of coverage and adequate reimbursement from third parties, including governmental payers, managed care organizations, and private health insurers; - the relative cost, safety and efficacy of therapies that exist now or may be developed in the future; - whether the product can be manufactured in commercial quantities at acceptable cost; - marketing and distribution support for Glybera; - the effect of current and future healthcare laws; - the acceptance of gene therapies as a class of treatment; and - any market or regulatory exclusivities applicable to the product.
+- establishment and demonstration of clinical efficacy and safety and acceptance of the same by the medical community and regulatory authorities: - commercialization of competing products; - sufficient commercial supply of Glybera; - cost-effectiveness of Glybera; - regulatory authorities' final assessment of the benefit-risk analysis of Glybera; - the availability of coverage and adequate reimbursement from third parties, including governmental payers, managed care organizations, and private health insurers; - the relative cost, safety and efficacy of therapies that exist now or may be developed in the future; - whether the product can be manufactured in commercial quantities at acceptable cost; - marketing and distribution support for Glybera; - cost of post-approval obligations in the EU including a post-approval clinical trial and market surveillance activities; - maintaining the marketing approval under exceptional circumstances in the EU; - the effect of current and future healthcare laws; - the acceptance of gene therapies as a class of treatment; and - any market or regulatory exclusivities applicable to the product.